December 2010 North American blizzard: Impact

 Late on December 25, WPVI-TV announced that the National Weather Service had issued blizzard warnings for northern and parts of central New Jersey, New York City, Long Island and coastal southern New England.
-WABC-TV also offered information on the blizzard warning that was posted throughout the New York City region.

 On December 26, several closures were announced on KYW-1060 (the all-news radio station in Philadelphia), including the Please Touch Museum and Independence National Historical Park.
 Philadelphia mayor Michael Nutter declared a snow emergency beginning at 2:00 p.m. local time.

 The NFL game between the Minnesota Vikings and the Philadelphia Eagles at Lincoln Financial Field in Philadelphia, scheduled for Sunday, December 26, was postponed until Tuesday, December 28.
 Ironically, it was scheduled to be played Sunday afternoon, but flexed to the primetime slot, displacing the San Diego Chargers-Cincinnati Bengals game to the afternoon.

+Pittsburgh declared a State of Emergency Sunday afternoon with an expected accumulation of 16 in.

 Boston declared a State of Emergency Sunday afternoon with an expected accumulation of over 20 in.

 Delaware had declared a State of Emergency on Sunday evening.

 Amtrak's Acela Express and regular Northeast Regional service was shut down completely between Boston and New York.